Daniel Thioune

-Daniel Moustapha Thioune (born 21 July 1974) is a German professional football manager and former player who was most recently the head coach of Fortuna Düsseldorf.
+Daniel Moustapha Thioune (born 21 July 1974) is a German professional football manager and former player who currently serves as head coach of Werder Bremen.
 Thioune spent most of his playing career at VfL Osnabrück, where he established himself as a prolific scorer from midfield.
 Upon retiring in 2010 after playing for multiple lower league sides, he began coaching different teams in the VfL Osnabrück academy before being appointed as the first team coach in 2017.
-He was hired as Hamburger SV head coach in 2020.
+He was hired as Hamburger SV head coach in 2020, and has also been the manager of Fortuna Düsseldorf.

 Playing career

 Thioune started playing for local club Raspo Osnabrück at the age of six, living across their home ground and training facilities.
 As a junior player, he would also play for Osnabrücker SC and Post SV Osnabrück.

 After two years of senior football playing for Post SV Osnabrück, Thioune moved to Sportfreunde Oesede in 1994, who were playing in the fifth-tier Oberliga Niedersachsen at the time.
 Prior to the 1996–97 season he was signed by third tier Regionalliga club VfL Osnabrück, with whom he won promotion to the 2.
 Bundesliga in 2000.
 There, he made his professional debut in the 2000–01 season and scored 10 goals in 22 appearances.
 After the club's relegation in 2001, Thioune initially stayed with the club, but moved to 2.
 Bundesliga side VfB Lübeck in 2002, for whom he played 47 league games in two years and scored eight goals.
 In the 2003–04 season, he reached the semi-finals of the DFB-Pokal with Lübeck under head coach Dieter Hecking, in which the team was eliminated after leading twice in extra time against the eventual Double winners from Werder Bremen.

 Ahead of the 2004–05 season, Thioune moved to 2.
 Bundesliga side LR Ahlen (Rot Weiss Ahlen from 2006).
 With the club he suffered relegation to the Regionalliga for the second time in his career, in 2006.
 As team captain, however, he won promotion to the 2.
 Bundesliga in the 2007–08 season after being down for two years.
 After a serious injury, Thioune stepped down as captain in January 2010 and retired from professional football on 15 April 2010.

 Thioune made 126-second-tier and 192 third-tier appearances during his career, in which he scored 24 goals in the 2.
 Bundesliga and 60 goals in the Regionalliga.
 After finishing his professional career, he would play alongside former German international Ronald Maul at Eintracht Osnabrück for a while.